MotifDisco: Motif Causal Discovery For Time Series Motifs: Uses of Learned Motif Causality

 \boldsection{Anomaly Detection} Integration of a basic anomaly detection model with MC is shown in \Autoref{fig:anomaly}.
 We add an MC-based anomaly prediction block after the model that uses the predicted MC between previous timesteps and future timesteps to determine if the next trace chunk may be anomalous or not.
 Specifically, it checks if the MC between the previous time steps (previous motif) and the next one are less than a threshold, and if so classifies it as an anomaly.
 The size of the predicted time chunk must be the same size as the motif size $\tau$ and we suggest the anomaly threshold be set to the edge prediction threshold $\theta$, since this was what was used to train the motif causal graph originally.

 \boldsection{Clustering} For clustering, there is typically a method to group clusters based on minimizing distances between each data point and the cluster centroid.
 These distances are computed using various distance measures such as Discrete Time Warping (DTW) \citep{sakoe1978dynamic} for traces.
 To integrate MC with a basic clustering algorithm, we use the motif causality values as an additional distance metric.
 The intuition here is to add an element of \textit{causality} to the clustering, such that as the algorithm learns, MC values within each cluster will be minimized and similar data points within the cluster should be \textit{motif causal} of each other.
-An example is shown in \Autoref{fig:clustering} in \ref{sec:apdx-figs}: the MC value between the blue centroid and the blue data point to the right is high with 0.9, whereas the MC between the blue centroid and the green data point belonging to a different cluster is low at 0.11.
+An example is shown in \Autoref{fig:clustering} in Appx.~\ref{sec:appdx-methods}.